Logo

 • Create an Ionic app (existing or new one).

-• Create a Google app with the proper configurations.
+• Create a Google App with the proper configurations for iOS and Android.

 Now we will go straight to the code so open your Ionic app with your preferred code editor.
 Personally I use and recommend atom.